NetCoreTemplates/razor-press/MyApp/_pages/syntax.md

 ```

 Which populates the `MarkdownFileInfo.DocumentMap` collection that renders the Document Map on the right column of
-each document displayed in devices with larger resolutions that can fit them.
+each document, that's displayed in devices with larger resolutions that can fit them.

-The document map also makes use of the Auto heading anchors for its navigation, which is kept updated as you scroll down the page.
+The document map also makes use of the Auto heading anchors for its navigation, that's kept updated as you scroll.

 ## GitHub-Style Tables